awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-cliwalk.md

 **Before You Begin**

 Install or update the SSM Agent on your instances\.
 To patch Linux instances, your instances must be running SSM Agent version 2\.0\.834\.0 or later\.
-For information about updating the agent, see the section titled *Example: Update the SSM Agent* in [Executing Commands from the Console](rc-console.md)\.
+For information about updating the agent, see the section titled *Example: Update the SSM Agent* in [Running Commands from the Console](rc-console.md)\.

 In addition, the following walkthrough executes patching during a Maintenance Window\.
 You must configure roles and permissions for Maintenance Windows before you begin\.
 For more information, see [Controlling Access to Maintenance Windows](sysman-maintenance-permissions.md)\.